 Climate and land use change are modifying inflows to reservoirs, which have potential to impact the ability of reservoirs to reduce flood risk, produce hydropower, supply water to cities and industries, provide recreation, and release flows to support downstream ecosystems.
 Furthermore, the growing population, aging infrastructure, and changing regulations and socioeconomic values place additional pressure on water resources systems.
-Under a collection of grants, the Rivers Lab has been using a suite of coupled models to evaluate how changing environmental conditions impact reservoir operational performance, and how reservoir operations can be adapted to mitigate the effects of changing conditions on people and the environment.
+Under a collection of grants, the Rivers Lab has been using a suite of coupled models to evaluate how changing environmental conditions and aging infrastructure impact reservoir operational performance, and how reservoir operations can be adapted to mitigate the effects of changing conditions on people and the environment.
 Key outcomes from the work so far include:

 - hydrologic model selection for climate change analysis (Surfleet et al. 2012), uncertainty in projections of future reservoir inflows (Surfleet and Tullos 2012), and effects of climate change on rain-on-snow events (Surfleet and Tullos 2013) (NSF #0846360);